Sunday, November 27, 2016

 A Stand for the Better

-For the fifth time, people in YELLOW marched in major cities in Malaysia on 17 November 2016 to make a public stand on key issues affecting the health of the nation and the future generations of the country.
-Bersih 5 was a peaceful democratic protest calling for Free and Fair Election, Right to Dissent, Strengthening of Parliamentary Democracy and Empowering Sabah and Sarawak among others.
+For the fifth time, on 17 November 2016, Malaysians dressed in YELLOW took to the streets of major cities across the nation to make a public stand on issues crucial to the health of the country and the well-being of future generations.
+Bersih 5 was a peaceful, democratic protest that called for Free and Fair Elections, the Right to Dissent, the Strengthening of Parliamentary Democracy, and the Empowerment of Sabah and Sarawak, among other demands for reform.

 With Gina in the middle, wife of Vincent Gadalon.